airborne-commando/OPSEC-OSINT-Tools/markdown/Digital-Profiling.md

 # Digital Profiling and Behavioral Analysis Guide

-Digital profiling and behavioral analysis are powerful techniques for understanding individuals based on their online activities and digital footprints.
+Digital profiling and behavioral analysis[^fbi_behavioral] are powerful techniques for understanding individuals based on their online activities and digital footprints.
 While these methods are often used by professionals, you can apply many of the same principles and processes yourself by following a structured approach.

 ---